voidspace/voidspace.github.io/webtesting-and-scraping.md

 interact with a website as a user and extract all the useful information from this, even from Javascript generated sites, using ``BeautifulSoup``.

+This course is taught by Michael Foord.
+Michael has been teaching Python for over a decade and has over twenty years industry experience as an application developer.
+Michael is a Python core developer and the creator of [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) in the Python standard library, and is the author of [The Absolute Minimum Every Python Web Application Developer Must Know About Security](https://opensource.net/essential-python-web-security/).

 * [Contact Details for Webtesting Tools and Techniques](mailto:michael@python.org)

 An essential part of testing any modern web application is "black box testing", sometimes called "fucntional testing".